Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 An application can have multiple fragmentation datagrams between a device and one or several SCHC gateways.
 A set of FPort values is REQUIRED for each SCHC gateway instance the device is required to communicate with.
+The application can use additional uplinks or downlink fragmentation parameters but SHALL implement at least the parameters defined in this document.

 The mechanism for sharing those RuleID values is outside the scope of this document.